-Friday, we looked inside the huddle on the defensive line and at linebacker.
+Today, we will get inside the huddle on the defensive line and at linebacker.

 Finally, on Sunday, we will tie all of this data together.

-Here is a position-by-position look at OSU's scholarship status and prospects in the defensive backfield and kick specialist positions with returning players listed by seniority.
+Here is a position-by-position look at OSU's scholarship status and prospects at the defensive line and linebacker positions with returning players listed by seniority.
 Walk-ons listed if on latest published roster (i.e. if you don't see a particular walk-on, he is not on the most recent roster update).

 (All class designations are 2003 eligibility; starters marked with an asterisk.)

 * In The Fold (7): Will Smith* (Sr.), Simon Fraser* (Jr.), Mike Kudla (Soph.), Joel Penton (R-Fr.), Jay Richardson (R-Fr.), Marcel Frost (Fr.), Reggie Smith (Fr.).

 * Walk-Ons (3): Steve Graef (Sr.), Bryce Culver (Sr.), Derek Coker (R-Fr.).